krummja-attic/Simulacrum-Heroku/README.md

 # Simulacrum Heroku

 This is my personal web space, now deployed to Heroku!
+It's still very much in development, so there isn't much to see currently.

 ## Application Structure